We’ve Tasted All That Wine!

-If you want organic and biodynamic wine, we highly recommend Plonk — it’s fantastic.
+If you want an organic, biodynamic, or natural wine subscription, we highly recommend Plonk — it’s fantastic.
 If you subscribe to their case club, it’s only $23.75 a bottle and shipping is included.
 You might also want to check out the less-expensive and still under-the-radar Organic Wine Exchange for Vegan, Sulfite-free, Organic, and Biodynamic subscriptions.

 Martha Stewart Wine.
 We like the Martha Stewart Wine subscription.
 When compared with the clubs on this list though, it doesn’t offer consistent enough quality.

 Vine Oh!
 At a regular price of $84 for 4 bottles, it does not qualify for our definition of affordable (under $15).
 Also, we’re skeptical of the wine quality when all of their reviewers focus on the swag in the box and treat the wine like it’s just another piece of swag.

 Bright Cellars.
 A personalized wine membership that does not meet our standard of good quality wine or value.
 They also charge $20 a bottle — making it more expensive than our definition of affordable.